Heaven Official's Blessing: Novel

 Heedless of warnings to stay away from Hua Cheng, Xie Lian continues to cross paths with the nonchalant and intelligent ghost king as he becomes increasingly enveloped in the affairs of the three realms of heaven, earth, and ghost.
 Their interactions gradually lead to the building of a close, mutually protective relationship.
 As he unravels his feelings for Hua Cheng, and as Hua Cheng establishes himself as a steady fixture in his life, Xie Lian is yet to realize just how long their pasts have been entwined.

 Translation

-The novels are being officially translated into English by Seven Seas Entertainment with eight volumes in total.
-The first was released on December 14, 2021 and volume 5 was released December 20, 2022.
+The novels were officially translated into English by Seven Seas Entertainment, with eight volumes in total.
+The translation is accompanied by illustrations from ZeldaCW, and the first volume was released on December 14, 2021.
+The final volume of the series was released November 28, 2023, alongside two special editions.

+The seventh volume of the translation reached #5 on The New York Times Best Seller list for the week of October 1, 2023, which was the highest ranking of any novel written by Mo Xiang Tong Xiu up to that point.

 Origin

 Regarding her conception of the story, Mo Xiang Tong Xiu has said:

+The term "Heaven Official's Blessing" traditionally referred to the Shangyuan Festival of the Daoism.
+It was said that on the date of the Shangyuan Festival, the xian Tianguan visits the mortal realm to bring blessings.
+The phrase is said as a blessing and written on fai chun for the festival.

 Adaptations

 Donghua

 The donghua was released on Bilibili and Funimation in October 2020.
 The production of a second season was confirmed by Bilibili in January 2021.
 A special episode was released on February 16, 2021.
 Netflix also began streaming the series (including the special episode) as of April 9, 2021.
+A trailer for the upcoming second season was released on November 24, 2021.
+The second season started airing from October 26, 2023.

-The English dub premiered on November 12, 2021 on Funimation.
+The English dub premiered on November 12, 2021, on Funimation.